 Having strong study skills is often the key to earning good grades in school, irrespective of a student’s unique talents in any particular subject.

 2. Study skills are applicable to most subjects in school

 Study skills are relevant to most, if not all, academic disciplines, such as math classes, history classes, science classes, art classes, etc.

-3. Study skills are useful throughout your life
+3. Study skills are useful throughout life

 The study skills that we cover in our classes and tutoring programs encompass learning tools that can be used throughout your life.
 If you are a middle school student, high school student, college student, or graduate student, you will find value in improving your study skills.